 This gadget will introduce the most frequent 870 Chinese characters in descending frequency order, that is, the most common ones first.

 Learning characters in frequency order allows you to benefit from the very steep cumulative frequency curve intrinsic to the Chinese language.
 I’ll illustrate with a plot from WordSwing’s Character Knowledge Estimator:

 This plot illustrates how the number of characters you know (horizontal axis) relates to the fraction of typical text that is comprised of those characters (vertical axis).
 This curve is drawn assuming that the probability you know a character is proportional to the frequency of the character.
 So in the plot above, if you know 870 characters then you can recognize the characters comprising 79% of typical text.

 Now, if you learn the characters in strict frequency order then the curve is even slightly steeper.
-Thus, if you go through all 870 characters that are part of our new Frequency-ordered SRS gadget then you will actually know characters corresponding to 86% of typical text.
+Thus, if you go through all 870 characters that are part of our Written Word SRS gadget then you will actually know characters corresponding to 86% of typical text.
 In contrast, if you were to just pick 870 characters completely at random from the ~5000 or so most common characters, on average these would comprise only 9% of typical text.
-So it's really worth focusing on the common ones first.
+So it’s really worth focusing on the common ones first.

 By learning the 870 most common characters, you get 86% of typical text, with a random batch of 870 characters you would only get 9%!

 Spaced repetition is one of the most powerful tools in the vocabulary learning toolbox.
 If you’re not familiar with it, check out Hacking Chinese's introduction to SRS.

 WordSwing’s version of spaced repetition works much like the popular Anki spaced repetition program, although our version is not designed as a general purpose tool.

 Instead, it’s optimized to the task of learning Chinese characters.
 There are a number of features that make it particularly well-suited to character learning: